gayathry2612/Tonal/README.md

 ## Why does Tonal exist in a world with Spotify?

-Spotify is incredible.
+Spotify is incredible!
 Thirty million songs in your pocket, curated playlists, collaborative listening — it's genuinely magic.

 But it's also a subscription.
-A dependency.
+A dependency on internet.
 A server farm in another country deciding whether your favourite deep-cut album stays licensed this month.
 A company that can, and does, remove music without warning.
 An app that requires an account just to press play.

 And then there's *your* music.
-The stuff that will never be on Spotify.
+The stuff that may never be on Spotify.
 The bootleg recording of a gig you went to in 2009.
 The lossless FLAC rips you spent years building.
 The MP3s you bought on Bandcamp from artists who actually get paid when you buy directly.
 The playlist you made for a person who mattered.
 Voice memos.
 Field recordings.
-Your dad's record collection, digitised.
+Your dad's record collection, digitised that stays on a USB stick.

-**That music deserves a great player.
+**That music deserves a humble music player.
 That's Tonal.**

 No account.
 No ads.
 No algorithm nudging you toward sponsored content.
 No phone home.
 No internet required — ever.
-Just a beautiful, fast, native app that plays your files and gets out of the way.
+Just a beautiful, fast, customisable, native python app that plays your files and gets out of the way.
+If you wish to customise this, just fork this repo and play with your favorite AI to add features.

 ---